-BBC News has reported that police and law enforcement agencies in the UK have stopped submitting new samples to Eurofins as the company gives assurances that work can resume.
+BBC News has reported that police and law enforcement agencies in the UK have stopped submitting new samples to Eurofins until the company gives assurances that work can resume.

-Ransomware, or Ransom Malware, is a type of malware that prevents users accessing systems or files until a ransom payment is made.
-Ransomware attacks have been happening since the 80's and the average cost of an attack to a business is estimated at over £100,000, according to data from Sophos.
+Ransomware, or ransom malware, is a type of malware that prevents users accessing systems or files until a ransom payment is made.
+Ransomware attacks have been happening since the 80’s and the average cost of an attack to a business is estimated at over £100,000, according to data from Sophos.

 OmniCyber Security CEO, Bobbie Bhogal, said: “Companies must protect against threats across the board, attacks like this can bring huge multi-nationals down and cause irreparable damage to companies hard earnt reputation.
 If you are concerned I urge you to follow best practices, don’t wait until it is too late!”